 Other Useful Features

 00:00 Welcome to this part where we’ll talk a little bit about other useful features in PyCharm.
 I’ve already gone over quite a bit of them in this Overview and Use Cases video at the beginning.
-Here, I just want to pick out three of those because there’s a lot going on and there’s a lot I didn’t even talk about—you can dive really deep with PyCharm—but I just wanted to give you a quick overview, so I picked up three features that I found are extremely helpful, that PyCharm does very well, and I’ll talk about those a little bit more.
+Here, I just want to pick out three of those because there’s a lot going on and there’s a lot I didn’t even talk about—you can dive really deep with PyCharm—but I just want to give you a quick overview, so I picked out three features that I found are extremely helpful, that PyCharm does very well, and I’ll talk about those a little bit more.

 00:34 When I head back over to this portfolio project, the Django app that we looked at before at the beginning, I told you that one of the most important things to know—and also PyCharm thinks like that because they offer it to you here right at the beginning—is saying Search Everywhere, Shift + Shift.

 00:49 So if I press this Shift + Shift, it gives me just this opportunity to search across every file and every declaration—everything that is part of this project that I’m working on over here, that I can see over there.